jia1217/ParallelProgammingLabs/docs/Labs/Lab2_uart.md

 ### Add code

 * Double-click on the `uart_led` entry to view its content.
 Notice in the Verilog code, the `BAUD_RATE` and `CLOCK_RATE` parameters are defined to be 115,200 and 125 MHz.
-Also, notice that the lower level modules are instantiated.
+Also, notice that the lower-level modules are instantiated.
 The `meta_harden` modules are used to synchronize the asynchronous reset and push-button inputs (Read the code!).

 * Expand `uart_rx_i0` instance to see its hierarchy.
 This module used the baud rate generator (It generate a 16x Baud enable.) and a finite state machine.
 The `rxd_pin` is sampled at a rate that is 16x the baud rate.